 Behavioral health refers to mental health and substance use.
 Provider diagnosed depression was 14% among survey respondents, with racial and ethnic disparities (Figure 15).
 While there were disparities in provider diagnosed depression, the percentages of respondents reporting having had thoughts of suicide and self-harm were relatively consistent across race and ethnicity with an overall rate of 12%.
 There were 13.5% of survey respondents who reported an unmet mental health need.
 This was defined as responding "yes" to the question: Was there a time in the past 12 months that you needed mental health care but did not get the care you needed?
-The percentages of respondents with children living in the home, 6% reported that their child had an unmet mental health need during the past 12 months.
-And while unmet mental health needs were consistent across race and ethnicity among the percentages of respondents who had children with unmet mental health needs (Figure 16).
+The percentages of respondents with unmet mental health needs were consistent across race and ethnicity.
+Among respondents with children living in the home, 6% reported that their child had an unmet mental health need during the past 12 months.
+And while unmet mental health needs were consistent across race and ethnicity, there were disparities across race and ethnicity among the percentages of respondents who had children with unmet mental health needs (Figure 16).